ii/org/blog/content/blog/cncf-dan.md

 involved in with Marine Reach. -->

-During the MTN project, Bob shipped servers to Hippie's home in Portland, Oregon, to help with the network-botting work.
+During the MTN project, Bob shipped servers to Hippie's home in Portland, Oregon, to help with the network-booting work.
 When Hippie later moved to Aotearoa New Zealand, he was unable to bring the servers with them.
-He asked Bob if he had money availble to help relocate the servers to his new home.
-Bob said he would not be able to help with funds, but would introduce Hippie to someone who could help.
+Hippie then asked bob if he had any money available to help relocate the servers to Aotearoa New Zealand.
+Bob introduced Hippie to someone who could help.
 This person was [Dan Kohn](https://en.wikipedia.org/wiki/Dan_Kohn).
 Bob introduced the two of them, telling Dan about Hippie's work and values.
 A relationship was formed, the servers were relocated, and are still used as part of the infrastructure for Hippie's vision.

 ## Balena and Cross-Cloud